tamirReznik/AI-Warriors/readme/AI Final Project.md

 - Each Warrior have a unique property of hp threshold that determines how much he can stay in the battle and get hit before starting to look for medical help.
 - Each Warrior have a unique property of courage that determine how safe his path would be towards the target (coefficient of the security map weight)

-Warrior Decision Tree

-Initial State

-Initial State

-Teammate is OK.

-Find path to teammate

-Teammate need help

-Check on my teammate

-Enough ammo

-Find path to closest between teammate and medical care

-Teammate have enough ammo

-Teammate do not have enough ammo.

-Need to Reload

-Lack of ammo

-Teammate do not have first aid.

-Teammate have first aid

-Healthy

-Need Medical Help

-Injured

-Not Injured

-Not Injured

 ![](Aspose.Words.fd7e835c-2be8-428c-bdca-3eee88cf217d.029.png)